ENFORCEMENT OF SUPPORT OBLIGATION

 most circumstances, administrative orders established by Child Support Services

-(CSS) under the state statutory guidelines are based upon sole custody worksheets.
-CSS administrative orders issued prior to June 2000 presumed that the
+(CSS) under the state statutory guidelines are based upon sole custody

-custodial parent (CP) named in the case had sole physical custody of the child,
+the case had sole physical custody of the child, or all of

-or all of the children if more than one child.
+the children if more than one child.
+In June 2000, CSS implemented Utah Code

-the child law and began to include both parents as respondents in
+81-6-104, the support follows the child law and began to include both parents

-administrative orders.
-Therefore, CSS
+as respondents in administrative orders.
+Therefore, CSS administrative orders

-June 2000 have presumed that either one or the other of the parents would have
+that either one or the other of the parents would have sole physical custody of

-sole physical custody of the child (or all of the children if more then one),
+the child (or all of the children if more then one), and that either parent

-and that either parent (custody switch) or both parents (specified relative
+(custody switch) or both parents (specified relative cases) could have a support

-cases) could have a support obligation, depending on the actual physical
+obligation, depending on the actual physical custody arrangements.

 NOTE: